 - Guide a needle for a biopsy

 What is a transvaginal ultrasound?

 A transvaginal (or endovaginal) ultrasound is an internal examination of the female reproductive organs.
 Unlike a pelvic or abdominal ultrasound, where the transducer (wand) rests on the outside of the pelvis, a transvaginal exam involves your OB/GYN inserting the transducer 2-3 inches into the vaginal canal.

 - Proper placement of an IUD (intrauterine device) for birth control

 - An ectopic pregnancy (when the fetus implants outside of the uterus)

 They may also be recommended during pregnancy to check for abnormalities, diagnose a possible miscarriage or confirm an early pregnancy.

 A sonohysterography is a special kind of ultrasound, in which a thin, plastic tube is inserted into the cervix in order to add fluid into the uterus.
 Sound waves are used to create images of the uterine lining.
 The fluid used in this procedure will provide more detail to the images and can help OB/GYNs (like Dr. Taaly Silberstein) check for uterine fibroids, scar tissue inside the uterus, blockages of the fallopian tubes and issues with the uterine lining or shape.

 An ultrasound requires little preparation on your part.
 Dr. Silberstein will notify you of everything you need to know before your appointment.
-To schedule your consultation at our office in Tarzana, fill out our scheduling request form or give us a call at (818) 996-3200.
+To request your consultation at our office in Tarzana, give us a call at (818) 996-3200.